 RSG: Oh, I love that!

-Natalie: We’re kind of a little team in this and we lean on each other for support.
+Natalie: We’re kind of a little team in this, and we lean on each other for support.
 But that’s kind of the only mentorship I’ve gotten along the way.

-RSG: That is so fantastic, because you and your mom are modeling co-learning and co-innovating we encourage within our community.
+RSG: That is so fantastic, because you and your mom are modeling co-learning and co-innovating that we encourage within our community.

 Natalie: Yeah, my mom has kind of been there since the beginning.
 She was the first person that I told about all the bullying.
-She supported me through applying to different schools and she supported me with this crazy idea and has helped me pretty much every day since.
+She supported me through applying to different schools, and she supported me with this crazy idea and has helped me pretty much every day since.
 And I’m so grateful for that.

 RSG: Well, that’s awesome.
 Now as a nonprofit, and I’m sure you guys have enough attention that you should be able to rate funding from organizations that care about this kind of cause, are you guys able to start to get some funding to move it forward, or are you still funding it by yourself?